ocaml-sf/learn-ocaml-example-repository/tutorials/basics-traps.md

 -----------------

-The other source of confusion for newcomers is the `let` keyword which acts differently in the toplevel than in normal OCaml expressions.In the toplevel `let x = 1` binds the name `x` to the integer 1 as seen in `lesson 2` .
+The other source of confusion for newcomers is the `let` keyword which acts differently in the toplevel than in normal OCaml expressions.
+In the toplevel `let x = 1` binds the name `x` to the integer 1 as seen in `lesson 2` .
 If `x` was already bound to something its previous binding is lost: